Daily readings

 Monday, January 26, 2026

 Saints Timothy and Titus, Bishops.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Timothy and Titus, Bishops